Program Code: EED1

 Credential: Certificate of Achievement

 Program Length: 15 weeks

-Further inquiries related to the program will be addressed via this portal on individual basis.
+Any further inquiries related to the program will be addressed via the pre-registration platform on an individual basis.

 Humber offers a 15-week bridging program for internationally educated civil, mechanical and electrical engineers and architecture professionals with training in the latest technical and software skills in demand by Ontario employers.

 Graduates of the Engineering/Architecture bridging program have secured jobs as Electrical Designers, Project Managers, Architectural Technologists, Estimators, Construction Coordinators, and such, upon completion of the program.

 “This Bridging Program helped me understand what is expected of an Engineer In Canada and brush up on my software skills.
 I owe the success of my current professional situation to the support of this program.
 I highly recommend it to other internationally trained engineers who have recently arrived in Canada.”

 “This program is really awesome for engineers especially those who are new in Canada.
 This program gives a strong platform not only in education but also in professional networking.”

 “This program gives us the latest and most relevant tools which are needed by the industry.
 It can give a whole new direction for nternationally trained engineers.
 The topics covered in this program help us to get Canadian certification in our field.
 Also, the dedication and effort put in by the Humber faculty members and other professional lecturers is the BEST.”

 “The bridging program helped me touch base with my skills and identify which ones are transferable and helped me prepare myself to be integrated into the competitive Canadian market.
 The program also helped me to market myself to employers and showcased my qualifications and potential.”